dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 ### Merge resource dictionaries from other assemblies

-A `ResourceDictionary` can also be merged into another `ResourceDictionary` by adding it into the `MergedDictionaries` property of the `ResourceDictionary`.
+A <xref:Microsoft.Maui.Controls.ResourceDictionary> can also be merged into another <xref:Microsoft.Maui.Controls.ResourceDictionary> by adding it into the `MergedDictionaries` property of the <xref:Microsoft.Maui.Controls.ResourceDictionary>.
 This technique allows resource dictionaries to be merged, regardless of the assembly in which they reside.
-Merging resource dictionaries from external assemblies requires the `ResourceDictionary` to have a build action set to **MauiXaml**, to have a code-behind file, and to define the `x:Class` attribute in the root tag of the file.
+Merging resource dictionaries from external assemblies requires the <xref:Microsoft.Maui.Controls.ResourceDictionary> to have a build action set to **MauiXaml**, to have a code-behind file, and to define the `x:Class` attribute in the root tag of the file.

 > [!WARNING]
-> The `ResourceDictionary` class also defines a `MergedWith` property.
+> The <xref:Microsoft.Maui.Controls.ResourceDictionary> class also defines a `MergedWith` property.
 However, this property has been deprecated and should no longer be used.

-The following code example shows two resource dictionaries being added to the `MergedDictionaries` collection of a page level `ResourceDictionary`:
+The following code example shows two resource dictionaries being added to the `MergedDictionaries` collection of a page level <xref:Microsoft.Maui.Controls.ResourceDictionary>:

 ```xaml
 <ContentPage ...